-Regression analysis refers to assessing the relation between the outcome variable and one or more variables.
-The outcome variable is known as dependent or response variable and the risk elements, and cofounders are known as predictors or independent variables.
+Regression analysis refers to assessing the relationship between the outcome variable and one or more variables.
+The outcome variable is known as the dependent or response variable and the risk elements, and co-founders are known as predictors or independent variables.
 The dependent variable is shown by “y” and independent variables are shown by “x” in regression analysis.

 The sample of a correlation coefficient is estimated in the correlation analysis.
 It ranges between -1 and +1, denoted by r and quantifies the strength and direction of the linear association among two variables.
-The correlation among two variables can either be positive, i.e, a higher level of one variable is related to higher level of another) or negative, i.e, a higher level of one variable is related to lower level of the other.
+The correlation among two variables can either be positive, i.e. a higher level of one variable is related to a higher level of another or negative, i.e. a higher level of one variable is related to a lower level of the other.

-The sign of the coefficient of correlation shows the direction of association.
-The magnitude of coefficient shows the strength of association.
+The sign of the coefficient of correlation shows the direction of the association.
+The magnitude of the coefficient shows the strength of the association.

 Correlation and Regression Differences